eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

 .. note::

     By default, *eProsima Fast DDS* does not compile tests.
-To activate them, please refer to the linux_sources_ page.
+To activate them, please refer to the :ref:`linux_sources` page.

 .. _contents_bl: